Elucidating the solution space of extended reverse-time SDE for diffusion models: Experiment Details

 Next, we apply ER-SDE-Solvers to high-resolution image generation.
-Table \ref{image_gui} - Table \ref{image256} provide comparative results on ImageNet $ 128\times128$, ImageNet $ 256\times256$~\citep{deng2009imagenet} and LSUN $256\times256$~\citep{yu2015lsun}, using Guided-diffusion~\citep{dhariwal2021diffusion} as the pretrained model.
-The results demonstrate that ER-SDE-Solvers can also accelerate the generation of high-resolution images, significantly surpassing deterministic samplers in 20 NFE.
-Particularly, we combine ER-SDE-Solvers with \textit{classifier guidance} to generate images, as shown in Table \ref{image256}.
-We surprisingly find that using \textit{classifier guidance} significantly improves the image generation quality of ER-SDE-Solvers even with very low NFE compared to ODE Solvers.
-This may be attributed to the customized noise injected into the sampling process, which mitigates the inaccuracies in data estimation introduced by classifier gradient guidance.
-Further investigation into the specific reasons is left for future work.
+Table \ref{LSUN} provides comparative results on LSUN $256\times256$ \cite{yu2015lsun}, using Guided-diffusion \cite{dhariwal2021diffusion} as the pretrained model.
+The results demonstrate that ER-SDE-Solvers can also accelerate the generation of high-resolution images.

+Main Text Table 3 demonstrates that ER-SDE-Solvers with classifier guidance exhibit high image generation quality even with very low NFE.
+We explore the impact of the classifier guidance scale on the efficiency of high-quality sampling, as illustrated in Table \ref{image256_g1}.
+The results indicate that a higher classifier guidance scale allows for the generation of higher-quality images with fewer NFE.
+The introduction of the classifier guidance scale further accentuates the efficient high-quality sampling capability of ER-SDE-Solvers.